About our guide

 The Aṣṭādhyāyī is so comprehensive that essentially all later Sanskrit literature is consistent with its model of Sanskrit.
 Perhaps Pāṇini's greatest achievement is that he “froze” Sanskrit and preserved the form it has today.

-The rest of the tradition
+The later tradition

 The Aṣṭādhyāyī is the core of the system, but it depends on a number of secondary texts, including:

-the Dhātupāṭha, which is a list of all basic verb roots
+the Dhātupāṭha, which is a list of all basic verb roots with their meanings;

 the Uṇādipāṭha, which contains rules for ad-hoc derivations